dheadshot/genie-machine/Design Documentation/Database_Schema.md

-  EventID INTEGER PRIMARY KEY NOT NULL,    -- (RowID) Event ID PersonID INTEGER NOT NULL REFERENCES Person (PersonID), -- Person to whom the event occurred EventDate INTEGER NOT NULL REFERENCES Date (DateID), -- Date of the Event EventDate INTEGER DEFAULT NULL REFERENCES Age (AgeID), -- Person's age at event Description TEXT NOT NULL DEFAULT '',    -- Short description of event Details TEXT DEFAULT NULL,               -- Event Details (or NULL if not applicable) PlaceName TEXT DEFAULT NULL,             -- Place the where the event occurred (or NULL if not applicable)
+  EventID INTEGER PRIMARY KEY NOT NULL,    -- (RowID) Event ID PersonID INTEGER NOT NULL REFERENCES Person (PersonID), -- Person to whom the event occurred EventDate INTEGER NOT NULL REFERENCES Date (DateID), -- Date of the Event AgeAtEvent INTEGER DEFAULT NULL REFERENCES Age (AgeID), -- Person's age at event Description TEXT NOT NULL DEFAULT '',    -- Short description of event Details TEXT DEFAULT NULL,               -- Event Details (or NULL if not applicable) PlaceName TEXT DEFAULT NULL,             -- Place the where the event occurred (or NULL if not applicable)